Shia Islam: Safavid Empire

-One of the first actions performed by Ismā'īl I of the Safavid Empire was the proclamation of the Twelver denomination of Shia Islam as the official religion of Iran, causing sectarian tensions in the Middle East when he destroyed the tombs of the Abbasid caliphs, the Sunnī Imam Abū Ḥanīfa al-Nuʿmān, and the Ṣūfī Muslim ascetic ʿAbdul Qādir Gīlānī in 1508.
-In 1533 the Ottoman Turks, upon their conquest of Iraq, rebuilt various important Sunnī shrines.
+One of the first actions performed by Ismā'īl I of the Safavid Empire was the proclamation of Twelver Shi'ism as the official religion of Iran.
+He caused sectarian tensions in the Middle East when he destroyed the tombs of the Abbasid caliphs, Abū Ḥanīfa al-Nuʿmān, and Abdul Qādir Gīlānī in 1508.
+In 1533 the Ottomans, upon their conquest of Iraq, rebuilt various important Sunni shrines.

-A major turning point in the history of Shia Islam was the dominion of the Safavid dynasty (1501–1736) in Persia.
-This caused a number of changes in the Muslim world:
+A major turning point in the history of Shia Islam was the dominion of the Safavid dynasty (1501–1736) in Iran.
+This caused a number of significant changes in the Muslim world: